kcvan/tabula-rasa/README.md

 Run `npm start`

-A browser window should pop up, if not, please navigate to `http://localhost:3000/`
+A browser window should pop up.
+If not, please navigate to `http://localhost:3000/`